pbrinkmeier/kit-lecture-notes/betriebssysteme/06-scheduling.md

 ![Priority queues](img/06-priority-scheduling.png)

 This way, it is possible that some processes never run, because their priority is too low (**starvation**).
-To counter this phenomenon, **aging** can be employed, i.e. processes move to a higher priority after waiting a while.
+To counter this phenomenon, **ageing** can be employed, i.e. processes move to a higher priority after waiting a while.

 ### Multi-level feedback queue (MLFB) scheduling

 In order to get a good trade-off between interactivity and overhead, this policy aims to give I/O-bound jobs a higher priority, but also runs them for smaller time slices, while giving CPU-bound jobs a lower priority, running them for a longer time.

 The approach here is to use different queues that have different priorities *and* different time slices.
-E.g. one might assign the priority 2<sup>n</sup> to each queue where n is the queues priority (lower n means higher priority).
+E.g. one might assign the priority `2 ** n` to each queue where n is the queues priority (lower `n` means higher priority).
 In order to keep the balance, move processes that do not use up their time slice repeatedly to a higher priority and move those that do use up their slices repeatedly to a lower priority.

 #### Priority donation